 I'm quite able to concentrate and read about SPECIFIC and RELIABLE information for longer than 7 seconds.

-Now, you're definitely better off designing your webpages for folks who're in a hurry.
+Now, you're better off designing your webpages for folks who're in a hurry.
 And let's face it: some people, like me, are easily distracted.

-Even if they're not, the byproduct of your efforts is showing the person that they're in the right place.
+Even if they're not, the byproduct of your efforts is showing the person they're in the right place.